PhD Alumna in Political Science

-Summer Marion’s research focuses on global governance, international organizations, the politics of health security, and philanthropy.
+Summer received her PhD from Northeastern University in 2022.
+Her research focuses on global governance, international organizations, the politics of health security, and philanthropy.
 She is a PhD candidate in the Political Science Department and a Research Fellow at the University of Maryland School of Public Policy, where she contributes to Pandemics and Borders, a project examining cross-border measures states have taken in response to COVID-19 and prior disease outbreaks.
 In support of this work, she holds a Fall 2020 Experiential Fellowship from Northeastern’s College of Social Sciences and Humanities.
 Summer’s research and commentary have appeared in outlets including Global Health Governance, the Washington Post, and CNN International.
 She has taught extensively on topics related to International Relations, Public Policy, and Research Methods.
 Summer currently holds additional affiliations as a Research Associate at the Center for International and Security Studies at Maryland and Visiting Researcher at Harvard Humanitarian Initiative, and held a Dean’s Graduate Fellowship in the Northeastern University Humanities Center during the 2019-2020 academic year.

 Related Schools & Departments